jeff1evesque/puppet-demonstration/README.md

  same install script, does not prompt, nor make such definitions.

 The [install scripts](https://github.com/jeff1evesque/puppet-demonstration/tree/master/install_scripts)
- can easily be run on corresponding virtual machines as follows:
+ can easily be run on corresponding virtual machines:

 ```bash
 # virtual machine for puppetserver